 We began our journey by sending out a survey to LGBTQ+, transgender and transsexual groups to see what hurdles they came up against and what advice they have.
 88% of those surveyed said it was definitely worth changing your passport and would recommend it to someone else.

-First, let’s answer some questions about changing your passport in the UK.
+First, let’s answer some questions about changing gender on passport in the UK.